 Alimony is financial support provided to an ex-spouse to help maintain the standard of living maintained during the marriage.
 There are many different types of alimony in Florida, which vary in amount, form, and duration.
-If you are seeking alimony or trying to prevent paying alimony, contact a divorce law firm in Tampa for help.
-The amount and duration of alimony in Florida are determined on a case by case basis.
+The amount and duration of alimony in Florida are determined on a case-by-case basis.
+If you are seeking alimony in Florida or trying to prevent paying alimony, contact a divorce law firm in Tampa for help.
+A skilled Tampa divorce lawyer can make a big difference in if and how much alimony is awarded.
 Nobody likes paying for an attorney, but in some cases, it can save a lot of money in the long run.
-A skilled divorce attorney in Tampa can make a big difference on if and how much alimony is awarded.

 The policy behind alimony is to alleviate the financial disparity between the two parties.
-When determining if alimony should be awarded, Florida family law courts look at one spouse’s ability to pay alimony vs. the other spouse’s need for alimony.
-If alimony is awarded, the alimony payment should be sufficient to support the spouse’s standard of living.
+When determining alimony that should be awarded, Florida family law courts look at one spouse’s ability to pay vs. the other spouse’s need for alimony.
+If permanent alimony is awarded, the alimony payment should be sufficient to support the spouse’s standard of living.

-There are many factors that a judge may consider when determining if an award of Florida alimony is appropriate.
-If alimony is appropriate, the court will have to determine the amount to be paid and the duration of payments.
-Regardless, alimony may not leave the person paying alimony with significantly less net income than the net income of the recipient.
+There are many factors that a judge may consider when determining alimony in Florida is appropriate.
+If alimony is appropriate, the court will have to determine the durational alimony amount to bridge the gap.
+Regardless, alimony may not leave the person paying alimony with significantly less net income than the recipient’s net income.

 Alimony Without Filing Divorce

-Under Florida Statute 61.09, a spouse may be required to pay alimony without getting divorced.
-Florida does not recognize legal separation; therefore, if a couple is separated, alimony may still be necessary.
-Unlike alimony in divorce cases, alimony under this statute acknowledges the continuation of the marriage and the continued right of a spouse to participate in the other spouse’s estate, and the possibility of a reconciliation.
+Under Florida Statute 61.09, a paying spouse may be required to pay alimony without getting divorced.
+Florida does not recognize legal separation; therefore, alimony may still be necessary if a couple is separated.
+Unlike alimony in divorce cases, alimony under this statute acknowledges the continuation of the marriage, the continued right of a paying spouse to participate in the other spouse’s estate, and the possibility of a reconciliation.
 See Wood v.
 Wood.

 Do I Have To Pay Alimony in Florida?

-There is no specific mathematical formula under Florida divorce law to determine if or how much alimony should be paid.
+When determining an alimony award, there is no specific mathematical formula under Florida divorce law.
 Instead, the judge will apply a two-part test based on the details of each case.
-The first part of the test is to determine whether or not the party requesting alimony needs financial support.
+The first part of the test determines whether or not the party requesting alimony needs financial support.
 If a need is proven, the next step is to determine if the other party can pay alimony.
 Both the need and ability to pay must be shown with evidence.
 Satisfying only one part of the test will not be sufficient to receive alimony.
 If alimony is awarded, the alimony payment should be enough to support the spouse’s standard of living.

-Typically, the most important factors are the length of the marriage and income earning capacity of each spouse.
+Typically, the most important factors are the length of the marriage and the income-earning capacity of each spouse.
 Reeves v.
 Reeves.
-The standard of living experienced during the marriage, as well as the health and economic positions of each spouse, will also be factors.
+The standard of living experienced during the marriage and the health and economic positions of each spouse will also be factors.
 The judge may also consider the contributions each spouse made during the marriage.
 See Florida Statute 61.08.

 Does Adultery Affect Alimony?

 Florida is commonly referred to as a no-fault divorce state.
 Under Florida divorce law, you don’t need to prove adultery or other reasons for a divorce.
 See Florida divorce law 61.052.
 All Florida law requires is there be irreconcilable differences to obtain a divorce.
-Therefore, adultery will usually not be relevant to a judge’s determination for alimony.
-However, if marital funds were used to further the adulterous relationship, it can be considered during the divorce.
+Therefore, adultery will usually not be relevant to a judge’s determination for permanent alimony in Florida.
+However, if marital assets were used to further the adulterous relationship, it can be considered during the divorce.
 The funds used on the relationship may be viewed as a waste and be a credit awarded to the innocent spouse.

 Does The Length of Marriage Affect Alimony?